|PAT-4 Pages||Submit a Question||Assembly Manuals||FAQS||Stereo 80|

 Weíve written a few documents, in case you want to repair your old Stereo 120, or just learn more about power amplifier design.

 The Classic link for lots of Dynaco stuff is here:

-Tubes 4 hifi specializes in tubes and tube based mods for Dynaco equipment, but they
+Tubes 4 hifi specializes in tubes and tube based mods for Dynaco equipment

 If you're visiting this web site, you probably enjoy Audio DIY as a hobby.
 Here are some links you may find interesting: